Tuesday, 7 January 2025

 Despite the cold, the effort of the cycling soon had me removing both woolly hat from beneath my cycling helmet and my gloves.
 The sun was low in the sky ahead of me as I headed south and I was beginning to realise that sweat would become a problem and, sorry to mention it but asthmatic mucus would need to be constantly blown and spat out.
 Lovely!

-I was stopped along the back route to Banbury by a phone call from the WWT (Wildfowl & Wetland Trust) nature reserve at Barnes, London.
-They asked me to confirm what day and time I would be calling in so that local press could be arranged.
-Beside the road, in a field with a low depression sat around one hundred Lapwings together with a good number of the commonest bird seen during the day, Wood Pigeons.
-These were fluffed up and sitting on the ground pretending to be partridges which had me stopping on a couple of occasions to check out whether another year tick was in the offing.
+Beside the road, in a field with a low depression sat around one hundred Lapwings together with a sizeable number of the commonest bird seen during the day, Wood Pigeons.
+These were all fluffed up and sitting on the ground pretending to be partridges, which had me stopping on a couple of occasions to check out whether another year tick was in the offing.
 A smashing male Ring-necked Pheasant was the next year tick [60].
 Otherwise only the occasional small flock of Fieldfare and Redwing was seen, together with sporadic titmice and Robins.

 More phone calls stopped me as I cycled, mainly from a persistent teacher from a school in Slough.
 Tracy Ball from Penn Wood Junior School was eager that I visit and I was keen to oblige.
 The school visits were to be an integral part of the year, a chance to promote ‘Green’ issues with the people who will live with the consequences of our present eco efforts, or lack of them, children.